quintel/documentation/general/appliances_labelling.md

 Introduction
 ------------

-The energy consumption labelling can be used in household appliances in order to determine how efficient they are.
-The energy labels can range from class A+++ to class D with the A+++ being the most efficiency class and D the least efficiency class.
-The EU established an energy consumption labelling scheme for household appliances and it is necessary for all the manufactures to include it.
+Energy consumption labelling is used to determine how energy efficient household appliances are.
+The energy labels typically range from class A+++ to class D with  A+++ being the most efficient class and D the least efficient class.
+The European Union (EU) established an energy consumption labelling scheme for household appliances and it is necessary for all  manufactures to include an energy label with their appliances.
 The energy label can define the energy efficiency class to a colour code associated with a letter (from A+++ to D).

-The ETM allows the user to choose the energy class of each appliance by increasing or decreasing the efficiency level of the appliance with the maximum percentage reaching the class A+++ and the minimum percentage reaching the class D.
+The ETM allows the user to increase or decrease the energy efficiency level of several types of appliances.
+These changes in efficiencies are matched to an energy class for each type of appliance with the maximum increase in efficiency corresponding to class A+++ and the maximimum efficiency decrease corresponding to  class D.
-This page discusses the methods used for the calculation of the energy efficiency change of household appliances in the ETM and the data that underlies the modeling.
+This page discusses the methods used to determine the relation between energy labels and efficiency improvement and the data underlying the modeling.

 Modeling
 --------